Category dog information

 Kurgo, a supplier of outdoor and active gear for dogs, is sponsoring a contest: Live Your Kurgo Adventure!
 I’ve entered and would love it if you click on the following link and ‘like’ my idea: Cross-Canada Houseboat Adventure.
 Here’s my plan … so watch for a blog entry (or more) about this adventure this summer: […]

 Doggie paddling is the only way I can swim, and not for very long.
 (Yes, I took many lessons as a kid and no go.
 Swimming is simply not in my wheelhouse of skills).
-But this is not the doggie paddling Preston Ciere was talking about at the Toronto Outdoor Adventure Show mid-February of this […]
+But this is not the doggie paddling Preston Ciere was talking about at the Toronto Outdoor Adventure Show mid-February in 2015. […]

 One thing I love about Americans is their holidays – or special days to commemorate.
 Someone, somewhere (or should I say some organization, somewhere) in the States is proclaiming a special day or month of awareness almost constantly, and frankly that’s fun (and good for editorial content).
 Guess what?
 Pets make the list too.
 In […]